antonogeo/SpringSecurity-Hibernate/SpringSecurityAdvancedAuthorization/README.md

 ## Synopsis

-Simple app that shows Spring Security authorization.
+Simple app that shows many points of the Spring Security authorization.

+**Authentication**
 We ask the user for his credentials.
 If correct, he enters to the app's dashboard.
 If wrong, he gets error message.

+**Authorization**
 We have 2 user roles.
-"USER" who can access only the dashboard, and "ADMIN" who can access the dashboard and the admin page.
+Both have  access to the dashboard and object pages.
+Only admin has access to admin page.
 If "USER" tries to access the admin page he will get redirected to the 403 page.

-Dashboard is accessible only by authenticated users.
+Dashboard and object page are accessible only by authenticated users.

+On the object page the admin can create and view objects while the user can only view them.
+The access control is implemented both in jsp's(sec tag) and in service layer(method security with annotations).

 ## Technologies